 - Write down details – Quickly write down as many details as you can remember, including the driver’s license plate number and the make, model, and color of the car.
 Ask any witnesses for their contact information.

 Also, contact an experienced hit-and-run lawyer.
 A lawyer can help identify your options, help you file a claim with your uninsured/underinsured motorist coverage, and work with police to try to identify the at-fault driver.

-Contact a Fort Worth Hit and Run Lawyer for Help
+Contact an Auto Accident Lawyer in Fort Worth for Help

 If you have been injured in a hit-and-run accident, you deserve justice and accountability.
 Anderson Injury Lawyers wants to help you obtain them.
 Contact us today for a free case review.
-Our Fort Worth hit-and-run accident attorneys are standing by.
+Our Fort Worth Auto Accident Lawyers are standing by.

 Other Common Fort Worth Car Accident Claims We Handle: